 German is the official language.
 English is also widely spoken and understood.

 German law stipulates that all prices, menus and bills include both tax and a service charge, so tipping is not necessary in restaurants.
-Cleaning staff, hairdressers, taxi drivers etc. appreciate small tips.
+Cleaning staff, hairdressers, taxi drivers and other menial services appreciate small tips.

 A visit to Germany should be trouble free, but take normal precautions to avoid mugging, bag-snatching and pick-pocketing, especially at airports, railway stations and markets in the large cities.